solidi/writing/14-the-manager-stew.md

 Management is about wading through the vagueness and ambiguity of interrelationships in the quest for alignment and business results. *The stew is a place to navigate*.
 It has revealed decision points that would not have come and have eased emotional frustration.
 The stew has unveiled larger visionary goals for the teams I’ve led.

-> The result is growth in relationships and heighten performance of myself and others.
+> The result is growth in relationships and heightened performance of myself and others.

 ![Sundown on the west coast.](images/14-04.jpeg)